kevinsilva/bullseye/README.md

  **Schemas**

-Defines the GraphQL schema for the back-end API, including and object type Security**, an object type DailyTimesSeries, and an object type Query for the root queries.
+Defines the GraphQL schema for the back-end API, including and object type Security, an object type DailyTimesSeries, and an object type Query for the root queries.

 The type Security represents the security entity with overview data including the `id`, `ticker` (symbol), `name`, `sector`, `country` and `trend`.
 It also establishes a one-to-many association with an array of DailyTimeSeries.